-IORPs are asset management companies set up with the sole purpose of providing occupational retirement savings products under the form of investment funds, which can either be directly invested through tailor-made portfolios or linked to other funds' units (unit-linked).
+IORPs are asset management companies set up with the sole purpose of providing occupational retirement savings products under the form of investment funds, which can either be directly invested, through tailor-made portfolios, or which can be linked to other funds' units (unit-linked).

-In 2016, IORPs managed 199 occupational pension plans.
-The number of affiliates to IORPs increased to 1,980,200 in 2016.
-This is mainly due to the counting of dormant affiliates that were not counting until now.
+In 2017, 197 occupational pension plans were managed by an IORP.
+The number of affiliates to IORPs increased to 2,039,423 in 2017.
+This is mainly due to an increase in the number of individuals affiliated to IORP who operate cross-border activities.